-Hear about the rising number of homeless senior citizens in Seminole County FL: those 60 years of age or older.
+Hear about the rising number of homeless senior citizens in Seminole County FL.
 Representatives from Seminole Behavioral Health Care in Sanford; an elder crimes and services investigator with the Seminole County Sheriff’s office; and a 61 year old local homeless woman offer their on-the-ground perspective.
 Feature Length — 53:36

 More than 56,700 persons in Florida have been identified as homeless through a statewide “point in time” count conducted on one single day in January 2011 —this according to statistics released in June 2011 by Florida’s Department of Children and Families and their Council on Homelessness.